Next Meeting: September 16th at 7:30PM - SCCC "D Building" Student Center Theater

 Time: 6:00 P.M. – 10:00 P.M

-Come join us for a fantastic sit-down dinner at the beautiful Farmstead Golf and Country Club for a meal and great conversation with our special guest, Paul R. Martin III.
+Come join us for a fantastic sit-down dinner at the beautiful Farmstead Golf and Country Club for a meal and great conversation.
+Details to be determined.
+Good time guaranteed.

 Tickets may be purchased by completing the form below and mailing it along with a check made out to the “Colonel Henry Ryerson Civil War Round Table.”